No matter what time of year you’re in, there’s always some holiday coming up and some good wishes to be made.

 The first days are usually spent making the pulizie pasquali (spring cleaning) and, if you’re a Catholic, attending the religious celebrations that anticipate Easter.

-Finally, Holy Monday is generally spent catching up with friends and having a barbecue or a picnic, maybe after a trip in the country.
+Finally, Holy Monday is generally spent catching up with friends and having a barbecue or a picnic, maybe after a trip to the country.

 Don’t forget to wish your Italian friends a Happy Easter